-In the summer of 2016, I interned at Microsoft Research as a PhD research intern, and in the summer of 2015, I interned at Tableau as a software developer.
+In the summer of 2016 and 2017, I interned at Microsoft Research as a PhD research intern, and in the summer of 2015, I interned at Tableau as a software developer.
 From the summer of 2008 to the spring of 2015, I interned at Sandia National Laboratories working on high performance computing and image reconstruction.

 These projects are past or present projects or collaborations.